Morgan Stanley posts record profit as trading booms

 The results clear the way for Morgan Stanley to spend about $2 billion buying back its shares in the first quarter, in line with a cap announced by the Federal Reserve in December.

-James Gorman, chief executive, told analysts that Morgan Stanley would resume share repurchases this month, and planned to increase its quarterly dividend once the Fed permits that.
+James Gorman, chief executive, told analysts that Morgan Stanley would resume share repurchases this month and planned to increase its quarterly dividend once the Fed permits.

 “There aren’t enough things we can invest in [to get the returns we’d like],” he said.